DeadSuperHero/Quoth.Me/README.md

 Quoth.Me is a social platform designed around personal quotes, and that's it.
 The goal is to create an over-the-top app that focuses on doing one core feature and doing it well.

 This app is built with Rails 4 and PostGres.

+Note: This app is currently a non-functional prototype.
+Once the styling is finalized, work will go into making the desired features below a working thing.

 ## Some desired features: